vddrift/dig-ts/README.md

 ### Type Preservation

-`safe-ts` preserves TypeScript typings and code-completion by IDEs like Visual Studio Code or WebStorm.
+`dig-ts` preserves TypeScript typings and code-completion by IDEs like Visual Studio Code or WebStorm.

 ```typescript
 const abc = {a: {b: {c: 'C'}}};